PHL-DNX/agreements/code-of-conduct.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
-Excessive swearing and offensive jokes are not appropriate for the Philly CocoaHeads community.
+Excessive swearing and offensive jokes are not appropriate for the PHL-DNX community.

 ## Contact Information